City Hall poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Kevin decides to dig deeper into the case despite warnings to let it go.
 He discovers that the probation of the drug dealer Tino Zapatti was suspicious and chooses to actively investigate the corruption trail, crossing the point of no return., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Kevin confronts Frank Anselmo directly and realizes the corruption goes deeper than imagined.
+Of particular interest, this crucial beat Kevin confronts Frank Anselmo directly and realizes the corruption goes deeper than imagined.
 Anselmo hints that Mayor Pappas may be involved.
 The stakes escalate from a simple shooting to potential destruction of the administration Kevin believes in., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Kevin discovers irrefutable proof that Mayor Pappas knowingly accepted illegal campaign contributions from Anselmo, making him complicit in the corruption that led to the boy's death.
 His mentor and hero is corrupt.
 Kevin's idealism dies., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.